Hela Felenbaum-Weiss

 Hela Felenbaum-Weiss (2 January 1924 – December 1988) was one of the few survivors of the Sobibor extermination camp and a decorated partisan fighter in the Soviet Red Army.

 Early and family life

 Felenbaum-Weiss was born on 2 January 1924, in Lublin to a Jewish family of five.
 Before the outbreak of World War II, her family was middle-class.
-Her parents worked and her and her siblings were educated in schools in Lublin.
+Her parents worked and she and her siblings were educated in schools in Lublin.

 Her father, Mojsze Felenbaum, b.
 1882 in Lublin, her mother, Henryka "Henia" Felenbaum née Flantzman, b.
 1894 in Lublin, died together in November 1942 in the gas chambers of the Sobibor extermination camp.

 Her brother Syzmon "Shimek" Felenbaum, b.
 1921 in Lublin, attempted to escape in a prisoner transfer to Sobibor and was shot by Nazi SS officers.
 Her other brother Henryk "Heniek" Felenbaum, b.
-1928 in Lublin, died in the gas chambers of Sobibor in December 1942.
+1928 in Lublin, was murdered in the gas chambers of Sobibor in December 1942.